-Committees of the Board of Police Commissioners
+POLICY TITLE: Committees of the Board of Police Commissioners

-4060.1 The Chairperson shall appoint such ad hoc committees as may be deemed necessary or advisable by himself/herself and/or the Board.
+4060.1 The Chairperson shall appoint such ad hoc committees as may be defined necessary or advisable by himself/herself and/or the Board.
 The duties of the ad hoc committees shall be outlined at the time of appointment, and the committee shall be considered dissolved when its final report has been made.

-The following shall be standing committees of the Board: 4060.2
+4060.2 The following shall be standing committees of the Board